Pep Guardiola’s side claimed the Trophy with 98 points, just two fewer than the historic 100 they earned in 2017/18.

 The Italian also handed Man City their first loss of the season, winning 2-0 at Stamford Bridge in December.

-Spurs, who were the only team to not make a signing in either transfer window, were two points behind second-placed Man City after Matchweek 20, having won 15 fixtures and drawn none.
+Tottenham Hotspur, who were the only team to not make a signing in either transfer window, were two points behind second-placed Man City after Matchweek 20, having won 15 fixtures and drawn none.

 The new year started with the top two meeting at Etihad Stadium.
 The fine margins went Man City’s way as John Stones superbly prevented the ball from going over the line by just one centimetre while the score was goalless.
 Then Leroy Sane's strike went in off a post to earn a 2-1 win for the hosts.